 The Deserts of the Americas and indoor succulent collections (in the Arid House) include many specimens collected from South America during a series of six expeditions to the Andes sponsored by the Garden between 1935 and mid-1960s.
 Many of these are type collections.

 Special collections of orchids, ferns, carnivorous, and tropical plants are housed in greenhouses.
 The Cycad and Palm Garden features many interesting species in the vicinity of the Garden Conference Center.

 The plants in our Chinese Medicinal Herb Garden are part of the everyday pharmacopoeia in modern China and are widely used by Asians in the San Francisco Bay Area as well as a growing segment of the local non-Asian community.
 Development of this garden was initiated by the American College of Traditional Chinese Medicine in San Francisco, with the participation of the Guangzhou College of Traditional Chinese Medicine in Guangzhou, China.

 - Mexico/Central American Section with a collection of Mayan medicinal plants.

 We expanded our Mexico/Central American plant collection and anticipate increasing interest in this exhibit among members of our large Hispanic community, especially since ethnobotany and conservation will be emphasized as interpretive themes.

 - , and

-- California Cultivar Garden, featuring selections and hybrids of native California taxa.
+- California Cultivar Garden (just outside the Garden entrance), featuring selections and hybrids of native California taxa.